Barr Preps Prison Guards to Head to D.C. for Election Unrest

 At least 17 of them hail from a southern California corrections complex known as Victorville, where, according to the BOP’s website, 11 inmates and 43 staff are confirmed to have COVID-19.
 Twelve more, stationed at the Atwater prison in Merced County, guard 28 COVID-positive inmates.
 Five others work at the Terminal Island prison, where six inmates and three staff have COVID.
 Another 13 work at Lompoc, home to seven currently-COVID-positive staff.
 Seven others, from Los Angeles, work among three COVID-positive staff.

 It is unclear whether BOP personnel outside of the western regional office have been requested to deploy.
-Neither the Department of Justice nor the Bureau of Prisons provided comment by publication time.
+The Department of Justice, which initially referred comment to the Bureau of Prisons, did not comment by publication time.